2021 Review: Jasper Mastercard – Good For Professionals New to the U.S.

 - Calling all professionals: Apply for the Jasper card if you’re an employed professional who will be starting a new job in the U.S. within 60 days, or if you’re already in the U.S. If your move date is more than 60 days away you can check to see if you’re pre-qualified.

 - Enjoy responsibly: Use this card responsibly to start building a credit history in the U.S. since Jasper reports to all three major credit bureaus: Equifax, Experian, and TransUnion.

 - You won’t initially need a Social Security number: An SSN isn’t needed to apply, but applicants will eventually need to get one and report it to Jasper.

 - Take advantage of your card when you travel: See if the Mastercard benefits will be helpful when traveling, like the Travel & Lifestyle services and Priceless Cities offers.

-- Work your way towards stronger cards: After establishing a solid credit history of positive payments you’ll be able to qualify for more valuable reward credit cards, with higher credit limits and better perks.
+- Work your way towards stronger cards: After establishing a solid credit history of positive payments you’ll be able to qualify for more valuable reward credit cards, with better perks.
 But don’t cancel this card, because it can continue to help your credit scores and there’s no annual fee to pay.

 If you’re new to the U.S. and looking for more ways to build credit, take a look at credit builder loans in addition to credit cards.
 They’re a type of installment loan that require you to pay the loan back before you can access it, which lets you establish a credit history.